-Capital management within the Group is discussed in the risk management report on pages 67 to 69.
+Capital management within the Group is discussed in the notes to risk and capital management on pages 177 to 179.

 Statutory requirements

 The Group's subsidiaries are subject to statutory requirements not to make distributions of capital and unrealised profits, and generally maintain solvency.
 These requirements restrict the ability of subsidiaries to remit dividends, except in the case of a legal capital reduction or liquidation.